ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 ---

-The idea of usin the cardboard box is that it will trick the roots into thinking that the space is massive, so it will grow very large.
+The idea of using the cardboard box is that it will trick the roots into thinking that the space is massive, so it will grow very large.

 ---